robingranqvist/blender-notes/case/ocean-pool-arch.md

 - (What did I do here?
 Can't remember)
 - Add a solidify modifier and thicken to taste
 - Add a bevel modifier and bevel to taste
+- The material is a slightly more metallic version of the same material as the room.

 ### The water